 The types of diseases that live-attenuated vaccines are used for include:

 - Measles, mumps, and rubella (MMR combined vaccine)

-As a live version of the virus or bacteria is included this type of vaccine, medical advice should be sought before the vaccine is given as they may not be suitable for people with weakened immune systems or long-term health conditions.
+As a live version of the virus or bacteria is included in this type of vaccine, medical advice should be sought before the vaccine is given as it may not be suitable for people with weakened immune systems or long-term health conditions.

 Live-attenuated vaccines also need to be kept cool while they are stored, so they may not be suitable for use in environments where there is little access to refrigeration.

 An inactivated vaccine uses a strain of a bacteria or virus that has been killed with heat or chemicals.
 This dead version of the virus or bacteria is then injected into the body.